 - Monthly crime reports and campus safety reports published on the Web site

-- A 24/7 crisis hotline to report incidences of sexual assault
+- Resources to report incidences of sexual assault

 - Regular inspection of campus buildings and fire protection systems.
 Students and staff receive fire safety training and fire drills are conducted throughout the year.